 - If you are worried about wood variation and/or lack of variation in certain areas, you should probably not purchase hardwood floors.
 Imperfections in the wood are part of the beauty of the wood.
 We will not just replace certain boards because you don’t like them (regardless of denting, hand scraped, variation, etc.)

 - Bevels between planks in the wood should not be mistaken for gaps.

 - Floating floors have give and may bounce as you walk on them, this is an expected outcome of this type of floor and should be considered prior to purchase.
 LVT (luxury vinyl tiles/planks) are a floating floor.

-- Steam cleaning carpet will cause the carpet to wrinkle.
-Wrinkling over time is normal especially if you are steam cleaning or dragging furniture/heavier items across the carpet.
+- The heat from steam cleaning carpet can cause the carpet to wrinkle.
+Wrinkling over time is normal expectation of carpet, especially if you are steam cleaning or dragging furniture/heavier items across the carpet.

 - Put stick-on felt protectors under the legs of furniture to prevent scuffing and scratching.
-When moving large furniture do not slide across wood flooring
+When moving large furniture do not slide across wood, vinyl or laminate flooring

 - PriceCo Floors offers a one year installation warranty from the time the floors are installed.
 Any repairs/stretches or site visit outside of the one year installation warranty will result in a charge that is the responsibility of the home owner.
 Please refer to your products manufacturer for a more detailed product warranty.

 PriceCo Floors Terms and Conditions